About Me

 I founded Omneity Labs in late 2022, as a private Generative AI R&D lab specialized in low-resource languages and cultural alignment, and focused on driving Gen AI R&D for low-resource languages, developing multilingual LLMs, embeddings, translation, and specialized models for languages traditionally ignored by major tech companies.
 This research represents my broader commitment to reducing the digital divide and preserving linguistic diversity in the age of AI.

 In 2023, I pioneered the first Large Language Model for Moroccan Darija, supporting both Arabic and Latin scripts.
-This endeavor involved curating an extensive corpus and architecting a sophisticated data and ML pipeline that captures the linguistic subtleties and cultural essence of Morocco, on my own and with limited priot art.
+This endeavor involved curating an extensive corpus and architecting a sophisticated data and ML pipeline that captures the linguistic subtleties and cultural essence of Morocco, on my own and with limited prior art.
 Though Sawalni remains limited by computational infrastructure, it has already served thousands of users—both Moroccan nationals and international visitors—in controlled deployments and public demonstrations, bridging cultural divides through technology.

 A particular interest of mine is creating AI systems that augment human capabilities rather than replace them.
 This approach has guided my development of smaller, more efficient models tailored to specific cultural contexts - models that might outperform larger systems within their intended use cases.